graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 TypeName ::
     - Name

 The {Path} literal is a string used to select a single output value from the _return type_ by specifying a path to that value.
 This path is defined as a sequence of field names, each separated by a period (`.`) to create segments.

 ``` example
 book.title
 ```

 Each segment specifies a field in the context of the parent, with the root segment referencing a field in the _return type_ of the query.
 Arguments are not allowed in a {Path}.

 To select a field when dealing with abstract types, the segment selecting the parent field must specify the concrete type of the field using angle brackets after the field name if the field is not defined on an interface.

-In the following example, the path `mediaById.<Book>.isbn` specifies that `mediaById` returns a `Book`, and the `isbn` field is selected from that `Book`.
+In the following example, the path `mediaById<Book>.isbn` specifies that `mediaById` returns a `Book`, and the `isbn` field is selected from that `Book`.

 ``` example
 mediaById<Book>.isbn